andrewmoise/grits/README.md

 ## Current Status and Roadmap

 This software is in very early stage at this point.
 At present, the proxies can talk to one another and exchange files in a testbed, and that's about it.
-Making it work on the actual real-world internet is another story; the work currently in progress is to handle congestion and packet loss, switching to a new proxy smoothly if one is performing badly, etc, work well.
-That's not working yet but seems likely within the somewhat-near future.
+Making it work on the actual real-world internet is another story; the work currently in progress is to handle congestion and packet loss, switch to a new proxy smoothly if one is performing badly, etc. That's not working yet but seems likely within the somewhat-near future.

 Note that I'm reimplementing the transport layer, instead of using e.g. IPFS or Hypercore, which adds a ton of work and risk.
 I talk a little more on Lemmy about the reasons for this surprising decision; we'll see if it turns out to have been a good idea.